TCATech/LegacyPainBot/README.md

 The funniest bot that you will ever need.

+# Note

+This repository is no longer maintained.
+Please check [the v2 repository](https://github.com/NotTCA/PainBot) for updated code.

 # Features

 - Moderation: Kick some people out of your server, or maybe just mute them instead.